Data-Science-for-Linguists-2021/PoliticalRhetoric-analysis/README.md

 # RhetoricalFactor-analysis
+Emma Tarcson

+Title: Analyzing Common Factors in Rhetoric and Persuasion

-This is Emma Tarcson's term project about common rhetorical devices used to build effectiveness within an argument
+Summary: This term project is about common rhetorical devices used to build effectiveness within an argument.